 Ask any credit report lawyer and they will say you should definitely dispute mistakes on your credit report, but you should not dispute your credit report online.
 A lot of people find mistakes and discrepancies on their credit report.

-These mistakes can hurt your credit score, which could increase your cost of credit – in the forms of a higher interest rate — or cause a credit application to be denied altogether.
+These mistakes can hurt your credit score, which could increase your cost of credit – in the form of a higher interest rate — or cause a credit application to be denied altogether.
 What that means is that a lower FICO score could end up costing you thousands in extra finance charges!

 If you find mistakes on your credit report, you should dispute these inaccuracies at the earliest possible opportunity.
-However, the best way to report a mistake is the old fashioned way: send a certified letter!
+However, the best way to report a mistake is the old-fashioned way: send a certified letter!

 Can I Dispute My Credit Report Online?

 Credit reporting agencies offer the opportunity to dispute credit report information online.
 Although at first glance, this seems like a convenient, streamlined process, it can actually cause delays and make things worse.
 Most experienced credit report lawyers advise not to dispute your credit report online because you should have a paper trail!

 The major reporting bureaus all offer the opportunity to dispute online.
 This direct approach, however, is not always the best method.
 Experts recommend that you should at least duplicate your online dispute efforts by sending a hard copy via certified mail — so that you will have a paper trail proving your attempts to dispute.
 Also, you will want to provide as much relevant, specific detail as possible.